-We spent 12 days exploring eastern and central Sicily.
-The island is huge, the largest in the Mediterranean, and roads can be slow so it’s wise to concentrate on a particular area, especially if you’re travelling with young children.
-Sicily offers year-round mild weather so springtime is ideal for both sightseeing and trips to the seaside.
+During our 12 day holiday in Sicily, we explored the east and central parts of the island.
+Sicily is the largest island in the Mediterranean, and roads can be slow so it’s wise to concentrate on a particular area, especially if you’re travelling with young children.
+If you take a holiday in Sicily you can expect year-round mild weather so springtime is ideal for both sightseeing and trips to the seaside.

 I had assumed we would have a few mishaps on this trip as I’d planned quite a packed itinerary with four stops, a variety of accommodation, lots of visits to towns and historical sites but also plenty of opportunities for ice cream and the seaside.
 However, aside from our children’s stubborn body clocks (which refused to yield to the later Mediterranean dinner time), the trip was a great success.